Jarlotee/turtleM/readme.md

 If you are unfamiliary with the mediator pattern and why you might want to see this [blog post].
 It provides a good example on how you can de-clutter your controller, seperate your concerns and create cleaner, more maintanable code.

-Here are three major advantages to using mediators:
+***Here are three major advantages to using mediators:***

 1. Streamline your dependencies (and thereby decouple them)
 1. Promote single responsibility
 1. Enable application composition

 ### Why turtleM?
-turtleM was created to reduce boilerplate and maximize flexibility and supports the following out of the box:
+turtleM was created to reduce boilerplate, maximize flexibility and support the following out of the box:

 1. Async\Await
 1. Any object can be used for request and response objects (no inheritance or interface tagging required)